QuTech-Delft/imsep/docs/version-control/advanced-cycle.md

 In collaborative repositories, the default branch should be protected.
 This means no changes can be directly pushed to it, and merges can only occur when certain conditions have met, e.g. an approval after a [code review](#code-reviews).
-A merge request is initiated through a GUI in the remote repository.
+A merge request can be opened through a GUI in the remote repository.
 This can be a webpage, via an IDE, or a separate program, depending on the provider.
 Keep in mind that even though a merge request is closely connect to Git, it is not a feature of Git.
 The name of the request can also differ across providers.
 In GitHub, it is known as a pull request.

 The merge request can be coupled to a CI/CD pipeline, which is an automated execution of a number of tasks.
 This can be a task which runs the code tests, checks the dependencies etc.
 Setting up such a pipeline is beyond the scope of this workshop.
 An open merge request is a sign for other developers that the suggested changes can be reviewed.

+Once the merge request is set to merge, it usually triggers a few Git commands, depending on the configuration of the repository:

+- It merges the feature branch into the default branch, usually as a squash commit.
+This means all commits done in the feature branch
+  (including merge commits) are "squashed" into a single commit.
+This greatly helps to track the history of the default branch.
+- As mentioned before, it can automatically delete the feature branch.
+- The merge request is closed.

 ## Code reviews